 The rice field art at Kodai Hasu no Sato, Gyoda in Saitama is the largest rice paddy art display near Tokyo.
 You can see the display in August and September.

 Rice Paddy Art

 The depiction is made from planted, not painted rice plants.
 It is absolutely incredible.
 The image is usually crystal clear for most of September.
 The image usually starts to become clear in early August.
-However, in 2021 the image was already clear by the middle of July.
-It is too early to tell when it will become visible in 2022.
+However, in 2021 and 2022 the image was already clear by the middle of July.
 In 2021 because the image became clear much earlier than usual, it also faded earlier.
 It was over before the end of September.
+The same may well happen in 2022.
 Normally, it starts to fade at the start of October.

 Tanbo Art themes

 Before the rugby theme, in 2018 the theme of the rice paddy art was “Great Wings and Nazca lines”.
 In 2021 the theme was Japanese culture.
 Furthermore, it was part of an Edible Art project.
 In 2022, it is an image from a popular soccer themed animation.
 Each year there is normally special events during the 2 month period the rice period art is visible / partially visible.
 However, they may not be able to go ahead due to the Coronavirus.